2022 Houston Astros season: October

 1,000 wins at Minute Maid Park.
 On October 4, Houston pitching, started by Verlander, took a no-hitter into the ninth inning while the Astros cruised to a 10–0 win over Philadelphia.
 Jeremy Pena, Kyle Tucker, and Martin Maldonado each homered in the first inning and the Astros piled on five runs in the opening frame before making their first out.
 Verlander worked the first five innings, Hunter Brown hurled 2 1/3 innings and Hector Neris converted two perfect outs.
 In the top of the ninth, former Astro Garrett Stubbs hit a leadoff single off lefty Will Smith to break up the no-hitter.
 Verlander (18–4), who struck out 10 batters, collected eight consecutive strikeouts to establish a personal best while tying a franchise record set by Jim Deshaies in 1986.
 Their 105th win of the season, it moved the 2022 Astros club into sole possession of second place in franchise history behind the 2019 team (107) for most wins in a season.
 It was also the 1,000th win for the Astros at Minute Maid Park, which opened in 2000.

 In the regular season finale, Framber Valdez led a 3–2 win over Philadelphia with 10 strikeouts over five shutout innings.
 Houston, who won the fourth of their final five games, opened the scoring when Mauricio Dubón doubled home Chas McCormick in the third inning.
 Christian Vazquez hit a solo home run, hsi first as an Astro, and Yordan Alvarez also drove in a run.
 Ryne Stanek pitched a clean seventh to lower his ERA to 1.16, setting a franchise record that eclipsed Will Harris' 1.50 ERA set in 2019.

 Regular season accomplishments

-With a 106-win season in 2022, the Astros became the first major league team to reach 100 or more four times in a six-year span.
+With a 106-win season in 2022, the Astros became the first major league team to reach 100 wins four times in a six-year span.
 Over the previous fifty seasons, they had tallied five 100-win seasons, tying the Los Angeles Dodgers and trailing only the Atlanta Braves (7) and New York Yankees (10).

 The following accomplishments were rate-statistic qualifying records for a 162-game season, and in second place inclusive of all qualifying seasons: